Integrating Material-Specific Considerations in CNC Machining

 Arc-Length Parameterized NURBS Tool Path Generation

 Using Non-Uniform Rational B-Spline (NURBS) curves allows for highly accurate and efficient tool paths.
-Parameterizing these curves by arc length ensures the generated path closely mirrors the true shape of the part, which is particularly beneficial for precision 3-axis curve milling.
+When curves are parameterized by arc length, the resulting path closely matches the part’s true geometry.
+This approach is particularly useful for precision 3-axis curve milling.

 Spatial Optimization